IMPRESS your visitors

 Game Design Website Example

-Manuel Correia’s game design portfolio example takes advantage of colorful posters of games and helps them stand out by putting them on a plain black-and-white background.
+Manuel Correia’s game design portfolio example uses colorful game posters to help them stand out on a plain black-and-white background.

 The layout of the website is very simple and very easy to navigate, which is why this portfolio works.